Robert K. Carnegie, B.Sc., M.Sc., Ph.D.

 Ruth M. Corbin, B.Sc., M.Sc., Ph.D., LL.M.

-Ruth Corbin will be awarded the degree of Doctor of Laws, honoris causa, at the 2:00 p.m. ceremony on Wednesday, June 11, “in recognition of outstanding contributions to the law especially in the area of Intellectual Property Rights.”
+Ruth Corbin was awarded the degree of Doctor of Laws, honoris causa, at the 2:00 p.m. ceremony on Wednesday, June 11, “in recognition of outstanding contributions to the law especially in the area of Intellectual Property Rights.”

 Ruth M. Corbin is the chair of CorbinPartners Inc., the company that first launched forensic market research in Canada, a field of social science now widely relied on for expert evidence in court cases and for selecting juries for criminal trials.
 Dr. Corbin is also an adjunct professor at Osgoode Hall Law School and chair of the Intellectual Property Innovation Foundation.